andommar/dwpSocialWeb/README.md

 ## Pending Tasks

+- Total members of a category? (can be a view) !!!!
+- votes.
+Control voting twice.
+We should change the DB accordingly
 - Category page
 - Post descriptions, allow nulls??
 - Have in mind the possibility of posts with no images, external links, thumbnails, videos, etc